How to Give Feedback: The Do’s and Don’ts

 Effective feedback is more than just pointing out areas of improvement.
 A comprehensive feedback process involves clear communication, proper packaging, and the appropriate setting.

-Be specific.
+• Be specific.
 The best feedback practices include specific examples.
 Share events or projects that involve the professional, and provide constructive feedback on alternative ways to approach the event.
+Learning how to automate questionnaires can streamline the feedback process, ensuring timely and efficient collection of detailed, actionable insights.

 Giving constructive feedback involves being timely.
 The sooner the better so your colleague has time to implement your suggestion right away (Courtesy of Dribbble)